r9y9/ConstantQ.jl/README.md

 ## References

-- J. C. Brown and M. S. Puckette, B. An efficient algorithm for the calculation of a constant Q transform, J. Acoust.
+- J. C. Brown and M. S. Puckette, "An efficient algorithm for the calculation of a constant Q transform," J. Acoust.
 Soc.
 Amer., vol. 92, no. 5, pp. 2698–2701, 1992.
 - J. C. Brown.
-Calculation of a constant Q spectral transform.
-Journal of the Acoustical Society of America,, 89(1): 425–434, 1991.
+"Calculation of a constant Q spectral transform," Journal of the Acoustical Society of America,, 89(1): 425–434, 1991.